mpcg9/DMI-north_atlantic_oscillation/README.md

 ## Required tools for running this code
 To run most of this code, you will have to download a few additional tools:

-- [https://www.eoas.ubc.ca/~rich/map.html](M_Map) (Version 1.4k+) is required for all plotting routines.
+- [M_Map](https://www.eoas.ubc.ca/~rich/map.html) (Version 1.4k+) is required for all plotting routines.
-- [https://de.mathworks.com/matlabcentral/fileexchange/70338-climate-data-toolbox-for-matlab](Climate Data Toolbox) (Version 1.01+) is required for NAO index computations.
+- [Climate Data Toolbox](https://de.mathworks.com/matlabcentral/fileexchange/70338-climate-data-toolbox-for-matlab) (Version 1.01+) is required for NAO index computations.
-- [https://de.mathworks.com/matlabcentral/fileexchange/34087-cbrewer-colorbrewer-schemes-for-matlab](Cbrewer) (Version 1.1.0.0+) for the preset color schemes.
+- [Cbrewer](https://de.mathworks.com/matlabcentral/fileexchange/34087-cbrewer-colorbrewer-schemes-for-matlab) (Version 1.1.0.0+) for the preset color schemes.

 ### Where to place these?